bak1an/django-sandbox/README.md

 django-sandbox
 ==============

-here you can find some bugs
+here you can find some bugs (see branches)